iambft/bla-bla-bla-telegram-bot/README.md

-The bot to send messages to a chat
+The bot was created for a friends chat to send rundom messages.

 Fill in a .env file

-How to register a new bot in the telegram https://core.telegram.org/bots/tutorial
+How to register a new bot
+https://core.telegram.org/bots/tutorial

 How to create a service account to access a Google sheets